akerl/pallet/README.md

 ## License

-REPLACE_ME_NAME is released under the MIT License.
+pallet is released under the MIT License.
 See the bundled LICENSE file for details.